 I wanted to be a teacher, a writer, an editor, a foster care social worker, a lawyer, a grant-writer, a mailwoman.
 Turns out saving the world is a really really hard gig and marketing booze is a tad more fun.
 I’m still holding out on becoming a mail lady one day though...

 2. What's Your Favorite Thing About Your Role at RHM?
 Least Favorite Thing?

 The variety!
 No two days look the same and that is a beautiful thing.
-I love that one hour I’m copy-editing a blog on trellis vineyard supplies and the next I’m launching a social media campaign that highlights female winemakers and professionals in the industry.
+I love that one hour I’m copy-editing a blog on boat towing and the next I’m launching a social media campaign that highlights female winemakers and professionals in the industry.